Johneriksson88/BeatBuddies/README.md

 ### Code validation

 The font end code (JSX, Javascript) has been validated through production via the eslint-react plugin and formatted by the prettier extention.
-All errors and warnings has been adressed as they came.
+All errors and warnings were adressed as they came.

 The back end code (Python) has been validated in the same way as the front end above, but with the autopep8 plugin for Python.